Electricity

 Gas

-An energy bill is made up of the various costs of delivering energy to your home or business.
+An electricity bill is made up of various costs of delivering electricity to your home or business.
 In the graph below, you can see wholesale and network costs make up the majority of your bill.
 These percentages are based on data provided by the Victorian Essential Services Commission.
 These are an example only and won't reflect individual circumstances which can be impacted by things like where you live and how much power you use.

 Wholesale

 This is what retailers pay for the energy they sell and factors in what it costs to generate.
-As a proportion of an average bill, wholesale prices have grown from 31% to 36% in the past year.
+As a proportion of an average bill, wholesale prices have reduced from 36% to 30% in the past year.

 Environmental